ricardomm7/leaflink/docs/sprintB/us001/01.requirements-engineering/Readme.md

 >
 > **Answer:** It's not required to do so.

-> **Question:** The indentificator of the skill will be the name, or the system will generate authomatically and Id when the manager insert the name?
+> **Question:** The identification of the skill will be the name, or the system will generate automatically an Id when the manager insert the name?
 >
 > **Answer:** A skill is just a name, can be a composition os words like "Light Vehicle Driving Licence".
 I have no knowledge about systems IDs.